 Energy and Resources

-Transition to a more sustainable society
+Transition to a sustainable energy system

-Future energy and material systems
+The future energy and material systems

 Environmental sustainability, affordability, security, and social acceptance are key criteria for future energy and material systems.
 Pressure on the world’s ecosystems and resources is increasing rapidly, necessitating the accelerated deployment of technologies, systems, measures and governance.
 These issues are all interconnected; specific technologies and pathways can quickly lead to trade-offs and conflicts with other issues (e.g. increased use of scarce resources, economics).

 The group makes a difference in the transition towards a sustainable energy and resource system by improving our understanding of the connections, and by contributing to sustainable solutions for our energy and resource system.